Highest-Paying Jobs in Canada Without a Degree

 So if short career training sounds like the path for you, then take a moment to continue reading.
 You'll discover some of Canada's top industries as well as the types of positions within them that you may be able to pursue without having to earn a university degree.

 Unless otherwise noted, wage data is taken from the Government of Canada's Job Bank, based on the 2016-2017 reference period.1 Keep in mind that wages can vary greatly depending on which province and region you work in.
 Also, the lowest reported wages are usually those of individuals with little to no training and/or experience in a particular field.

 Combined with advantageous tax rates, a skilled labour pool, and competitive labour costs, Canada's research and development capabilities make the country a preferred destination for many high-tech companies.
-More than 39,000 companies operate in the ICT sector, and 89.2 percent of them are in the software and computer services sub-sector.2 These companies contribute a substantial amount of revenue to the Canadian economy and generate a large number of jobs.
+Almost 40,000 companies operate in the ICT sector, and 89.6 percent of them are in the software and computer services sub-sector.2 These companies contribute a substantial amount of revenue to the Canadian economy and generate a large number of jobs.

-From 2011 to 2016, ICT-industry revenues increased by 21 percent.
-During this same time, the software and computer services sub-sector's revenues increased by 42.4 percent.
-And in 2016, people working in the ICT industry accounted for over three percent of the total Canadian workforce, which amounts to 594,871 jobs.2 Plus, this sector generates over 478,000 indirect jobs.3 So, there are numerous possible career tracks to choose from within the ICT industry.
+From 2012 to 2017, ICT-industry revenues increased by 18 percent.
+During this same time, the software and computer services sub-sector's revenues increased by 35.8 percent.
+And in 2017, people working in the ICT industry accounted for 3.4 percent of the total Canadian workforce, which amounts to 623,000 jobs.2 Plus, this sector generates over 478,000 indirect jobs.3 So, there are numerous possible career tracks to choose from within the ICT industry.
 And many entry-level positions are accessible with a diploma, which can typically be completed in less than two years.